Hiking Sedona’s Oak Creek Canyon: The Spectacular Cookstove Trail

-Anyone up for an extreme cardio challenge will be rewarded with some pretty nice scenery as a trade off for their hard work.
+That being said, anyone up for an extreme cardio challenge will be rewarded with some pretty nice scenery as a trade off for their hard work.
 Great views of the colorful rock formations pop up at many points along the uphill climb.
 It’s just over a half mile up, although it feels much harder due to the steepness.
 Taking a few much needed breaks along the way will allow you to take some great photos and fully absorb the breathtaking scenery.
-A note of caution to those scared of heights – the first section of the trail has a number of steep drop offs!
+A note of caution to those scared of heights – the first section of the trail includes a number of steep drop offs!

 Diverse plant and animal life

 This trail offers a rare glimpse into the diverse trees and plant life which make up Oak Creek Canyon.
-You will see more pines on this one vs. the typical cacti and scrub views you will encounter on the majority of Sedona hikes.
+You will see more pine trees on this one vs. the typical cacti and scrub views you will encounter on the majority of Sedona hikes.
 This high desert area supports a wide range of plant life.
-Oak and sycamore trees provide plenty of shade, making this a great summer option.
+Oak and sycamore trees provide plenty of shade, making the Cookstove a great summer hiking option.